wakamol3/freeCodeCamp-fullstack-cert/README.md

 # freeCodeCamp-fullstack-cert

-Several projects from the fullstack certification
+Several projects from the fullstack certification and links to reviews